pycontribs/ruyaml/README.rst

 ===================

-There are only a few configuration file formats that are easily readable, and editable: JSON, INI/ConfigParser, YAML (XML is to cluttered to be called easily readable).
+There are only a few configuration file formats that are easily readable and editable: JSON, INI/ConfigParser, YAML (XML is to cluttered to be called easily readable).

 Unfortunately `JSON <http://www.json.org/>`_ doesn't support comments,